 In addition to persuading the VA to grant service connection, we also want to ensure you are assigned an accurate disability rating, as this rating affects the compensation you receive each month.

 This combined disability rating ranges from 0 to 100 percent.
 A 0 percent rating indicates a low level of disability and does not grant you monthly compensation (but does qualify you for free health care and other assorted benefits).
 On the other end of the spectrum is a combined 100 percent rating, signifying full disability and giving you the maximum monthly benefit.

-Also, a rating of 30 percent or higher lets you receive additional monthly compensation if you have dependent family members living in your home.
-For example, a Washington State veteran with an 80 percent rating, a spouse, one child, and two dependent parents can receive $2,028.25.
-You can also receive extra benefits for each additional child.
+Also, a rating of 30 percent or higher lets you receive additional monthly compensation if you have dependent family members living in your home, such as a spouse or child.